rgardner/bsh/CONTRIBUTING.md

 - initialize pointers to NULL
 - check for null pointer with `if (ptr)` instead of `if (ptr == NULL)`
 - global variables should be prefixed with `g_`
+- constants in global scope should be prefixed with `c_`
+- struct variables should not use a prefix

 ## Documentation